 The investigator or an authorized member of the investigator's staff will make any necessary corrections to the eCRF.
 All change information, including the date and person performing the corrections, will be available via the audit trail, which is part of the EDC system.
 For any correction, a reason for the alteration will be provided.
 The eCRFs will be reviewed periodically for completeness, legibility, and acceptability by personnel from the EPAD LCS Clinical Research Organisation (CRO) Quintiles.
 EPAD consortium (or their representatives) will also be allowed access to all source documents pertinent to the study in order to verify eCRF entries.
-The principal investigator will review the eCRFs for completeness and accuracy and provide his or her electronic signature and date to eCRFs as evidence thereof.
+The principal investigator will review the eCRFs as evidence thereof.